MbuguaCaleb/shopping_list_mern_stack_application/ReadMe.md

   item: itemReducer
 });

-The result of the item reducer is the items which is the state.s
+The result of the item reducer is the items which is the state.

 Thank you God for an understading of redux.